eclipse-iceoryx/iceoryx/doc/design/logging.md

 passing the new logger as argument to the function.
 The logger must have a static lifetime and should therefore be placed in the data segment.

-The call to `iox::log::initLogger` will finalize the option to replace the logger at runtime.
+The call to `iox::log::Logger::init` will finalize the option to replace the logger at runtime.
 Further efforts to replace the logger will call the error handler with a `MODERATE` error level and a log message to the old and new logger